-10) First Semester Students or those new to this course section: Individual Supervision Meeting: Listed last, but not the least important.
+10) Individual Supervision Meeting (First semester or students new to my section only): Listed last, but not the least important.
 During the first 4 weeks of the semester you will need to schedule a $\frac{1}{2}$ hour individual meeting with me during my office hours.
 If you absolutely cannot make my office hours we'll see what we can do to balance both of our schedules.